Friday, May 28, 2021

 "That sounds like fun," Emil said.
 "I would like to watch."

 "Maybe you can," Jolena said.
 "Sometimes they show it on the Doll TV Network.
 There are other sports, too.
 Dolls who can't use their legs, like Holly, can play ice hockey.
 Maybe that was one of the other sports she found out about.
-They use a special kind of sled for that, too."
+They use a special kind of sled for that, too, only it goes on ice."

 Emil knew that ice hockey was sort of like basketball, except you use a stick to make a thing called a puck slide around on the ice.
 They had a big frame with a net for the goal right on the ice instead of a net basket up high.
 Dolls and human people who can use their legs wear skates.